wprender/cloudbreak-docs/docs/openstack/shell/create.md

 The infrastructure is created asynchronously, the state of the stack can be checked with the stack `show command`.
 If it reports AVAILABLE, it means that the virtual machines and the corresponding infrastructure is running at the cloud provider.

-Other available option is `--wait` - in this case the create command will return only after the process has finished.
+Other available option is:

+`--wait` - in this case the create command will return only after the process has finished.

 **Create a Hadoop cluster / Cloud provisioning**